 The General Court therefore concluded that:

-In that regard, it is no longer an internal rules of the game, but the contractual relationship with the applicant is directly concerned, which is why the rules are legally fully verifiable in that regard.
+In this respect, it is no longer a matter of internal rules, but the contractual relationship with the plaintiff is directly affected, which is why the regulations are legally fully reviewable in this respect.

 According to the Abs.
 1 and 6 paragraphs 1 of Regulation (EC)No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I VO), the parties were able to agree on the application of French law.
 However, the choice of law must not result in the applicant, as a consumer, being deprived of the protection afforded to him by those provisions which, under the law which is provided for in Article 6, Abs.
 1 in the absence of a choice of law, may not be deviated by agreement.